IBMStreams/endpoint-monitor/README.md

 # Setup

-1. Create a kubernetes secret that identifies a Streams instance user that has authorization to view job information for the selected job group(s) through the Streams REST api:
+1. Create a kubernetes generic secret that identifies a Streams instance user that has authorization to view job information for the selected job group(s) through the Streams REST api:

  * `STREAMS_USERNAME` - User identifier for Streams user.
  * `STREAMS_PASSWORD` - Password for Streams user.